scottslowe/weblog/content/post/2016-11-10-intro-to-vbox-cli.md

 * Once a VM is running, you'll switch to `vboxmanage controlvm <subcommand>` for most other operations.
 Valid `<subcommands>` related to VM state operations include pause, resume, reset, poweroff, and savestate.
 (There's a whole ton of additional subcommands, a few of which I'll discuss later in this post.)

-* To unregister (remove) a stopped VM, the command `vboxmanage unregister <name or UUID>` will do it for you.
+* To unregister (remove) a stopped VM, the command `vboxmanage unregistervm <name or UUID>` will do it for you.
 Keep in mind this does _not_ delete the VM's files.
 To delete the files, add the `--delete` flag to the command.

 ## Viewing and Modifying the Configuration of a Stopped VM